Today is the best day to market anything because of all the tech available to us.

 2. What about inbuilt templates?

-GetResponse is all about making your marketing job easier, which is why we have a huge library of professionally designed templates you can use to set up your emails, landing pages, conversion funnels, or even social media ads.
+GetResponse is all about making your marketing job easier, which is why we have a huge library of professionally designed templates you can use to set up your emails, landing pages, conversion funnels, or even paid ads.

 Now, these are no ordinary marketing templates.
 They are designed to ensure maximum deliverability to your subscriber’s inbox, and we’ve tested them over and over to make sure that they are responsive on any device — from mobile to desktop.